testcontainers/testcontainers-elixir/README.md

 ## Windows support

+### Native
-You can run on windows natively with elixir and erlang by enabling "Expose daemon on tcp://localhost:2375 without TLS" and then:
+You can run on windows natively with elixir and erlang.

+First install Visual Studio 2022.

+Now enable "Expose daemon on tcp://localhost:2375 without TLS" in Docker settings.

+`mix deps.get`
+`mix deps.compile`
 `set DOCKER_HOST=tcp://localhost:2375`
-and
 `mix test`

+### Devcontainer

 You can also use this library inside a devcontainer on Windows.
 This also requires exposing daemon without tls and then:

 `export DOCKER_HOST="tcp://$(awk '/^nameserver/{print $2; exit}' /etc/resolv.conf):2375"`
-and
 `mix test`

 ## Contributing